REBIRTH FROM EARTH.

-Visitors will be able to see sacella, (Latin word for small places of worship), and crypts along a route rich in monuments: Roman ruins, the stunning Scaligeri castle and the majestic palazzi of Corso Cavour.
-During this trip back in time, they will unearth the roots of our civilization and discover how the city has changed over time.
+You will see sacella, (Latin word for small places of worship), and crypts along a route rich in monuments: Roman ruins, the stunning Scaligeri castle and the majestic palazzi of Corso Cavour.
+This trip back in time will help you unearth the roots of our civilization and discover how the city has changed over time.

-Our volunteers will welcome tourists and visitors in five Veronese churches: S. Zeno in Oratorio, S. Lorenzo, SS.
-Teuteria and Tosca, S. Giovanni in Foro and S. Benedetto al Monte.
+The itinerary includes six Veronese churches: San Zeno in Oratorio, San Lorenzo, Sante Teuteria and Tosca, Sant’Eufemia, San Giovanni in Foro and San Benedetto al Monte.

-The itinerary begins in the small church of S. Zeno in Oratorio, that houses the rock on which, according to tradition, the patron saint of Verona used to sit when he fished in the river Adige.
-You will then walk past the Scaligeri Castle and the Roman Arco dei Gavi, and down Corso Cavour where two churches of great value are to be found: S. Lorenzo, characterised by the two large round towers of the façade and by the open upper-galleries, called ‘matronei’; and SS.
-Teuteria and Tosca sacellum, a small place of worship dedicated to two young women who lived between the 7th and 8th centuries.
-Continuing beyond Porta Borsari, you will visit the small S. Giovanni in Foro church, located on one of the busiest streets in the centre of Verona, not far from Corte Sgarzerie, where you can still see the medieval Loggia where once the carding of the wool took place.
-The itinerary ends at S. Benedetto al Monte church, located in the area where once the Roman Capitol stood.
+The itinerary begins in the small church of S. Zeno in Oratorio (not to be confused with the homonymous basilica, located further west).
+The church houses the rock on which, according to tradition, Zeno, the patron saint of Verona, used to sit when he fished by the river Adige.
+You will then walk past the Scaligeri Castle and the Roman Arco dei Gavi, and down Corso Cavour, where you will visit two precious churches: San Lorenzo, characterised by the two large, round towers of the façade and by the open upper-galleries, called ‘matronei’; and the sacellum of SS.
+Teuteria and Tosca, a small place of worship dedicated to two young women who lived between the 7th and 8th centuries.
+Continuing beyond Porta Borsari, you will find the church of Santa Eufemia, originally part of an Augustinian Monastery.
+You will then visit the small church of San Giovanni in Foro, located on one of the busiest streets in the centre of Verona, not far from Corte Sgarzerie, where we can still see the medieval Loggia where once the carding of the wool took place.
+The itinerary will end at the church of San Benedetto al Monte, located on the area where the Roman Capitol once stood.
 Its crypt has recently been restored and opened to visitors.
+Don’t miss it!